BeautyScientist/GSDIANOZAS/README.md

 So here’s the plan.
 Let’s try splitting the day up into 6-minute sessions \- 5 for working and 1 for admin \- and see if, even with this constraint, something worthwhile can be created.
 For example \- a book on how to cope with continual interruptions.
 This opening paragraph is my first trial with the concept.

+#### **Cult of Done Principle 9 - People without dirty hands are wrong.
+Doing something makes you right**

+Theory without practice has limited value.
+This principle values practical experience over pure theory - the wisdom gained from actual doing over hypothetical knowing.
+Getting your hands "dirty" with real work gives you insights that can't be gained any other way.

+This principle is worded rather provocatively.
+But it is certainly true.
+Outside the worlds of theoretical physics and abstract philosophy - having a handle on something by doing it is invariably going to give you a better understanding.
+Constant practice is the way to improve that understanding.
+I am hoping that the quality of these short articles improves as I do them every other day and I get a feel for how they work.
+One thing I've already learned is that keeping the sentences short improves them.

+Keeping the overall length short is good too.
+So I'll stop now.

 #### **Cult of Done Principle 8 - Laugh at perfection.
 It's boring and keeps you from being done.**